Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Open Research Questions and Challenges

-In this paper, we illustrated that the state of the art in the emerging field of scenario generation and analysis with \glspl{fm} is quite extensive.
+In this paper, we illustrate how the state of the art in the emerging field of scenario generation and analysis with \glspl{fm} is quite extensive.
 Nevertheless, there are still some open research questions and challenges.
 Here, we present a list of open challenges based on additional discussions with leading researchers and experts in the field.
 These challenges open new research questions to use \glspl{fm} for scenario generation and analysis in \gls{ad}.

 \textbf{Challenge 1 -- Balancing Plausibility and Edge Case Generation:} Effective scenario generation requires balancing realism with the ability to capture rare edge cases.
-Realistic scenarios demand that \glspl{fm} abstractly understand the real-world dynamics~\cite{Mostadi2021}.
-On the other hand, edge cases—essential for safety assurance~\cite{Karunakaran_2024}—often approach the boundary of perceived plausibility, making them challenging for \glspl{fm} to generate without producing unrealistic outcomes.
+Realistic scenarios demand that \glspl{fm} abstractly understand the real-world dynamics~\cite{gao2025nurisk}.
+On the other hand, edge cases essential for safety assurance~\cite{brusnicki2025savant} often approach the boundary of perceived plausibility, making them challenging for \glspl{fm} to generate without producing unrealistic outcomes.
 When the plausibility of the generated scenarios is compromised, the resulting scenarios cannot support safety assurance arguments~\cite{nalic2020scenario}.
 Thus, the key challenge is ensuring the realism of the generated scenarios, while enabling \glspl{fm} to generalize and capture critical edge-case situations.

-\textbf{Challenge 2 -- Multimodal Data Availability:} Many \glspl{fm} rely on existing datasets that struggle to capture the diversity of real-world driving scenarios.
-Also, the integration of multimodal data, such as LiDAR, cameras, RADAR, and text, remains limited when compared to single-modality \glspl{fm}.
-Indeed, LiDAR and RADAR open-source data are not available for internet-scale training, and domain-specific multimodal datasets still lack scale~\cite{cui2024survey}.
-Additionally, open-source data covering rare, safety-critical events remains scarce.
-Hence, a key challenge is the limited availability of rich, multimodal data to support scenario generation with sufficient realism, complexity, and contextual accuracy.
+\textbf{Challenge 2 -- Large-Scale Multimodal Data Availability:} Many \glspl{fm} are trained on existing datasets that struggle to capture the full diversity of real-world driving scenarios.
+Moreover, the integration of multimodal data such as LiDAR, camera, RADAR, and text remains limited compared to single-modality \glspl{fm}. \revB{This is due to the lack of open-source LiDAR and RADAR data at publicly accessible, internet-scale volumes (comparable to those used to pretrain \glspl{fm} on web data such as news, books, and large-scale image and video collections), and to the limited size of domain-specific multimodal datasets~\cite{cui2024survey}.} In addition, open datasets that include rare, diverse, and safety-critical events are still scarce.
+Thus, a major challenge is the limited availability of diverse, unbiased multimodal data needed to enable scenario generation with high realism and fidelity.